ssbmars/N1GP-Community-Folder/README.md

 Patches for converting known alternative versions of ROMs into vanilla US copies are provided by the N1GP to make the ROMs compatible with Tango.

-### MMBN6 Saves
-Falzar: Salad
-Gregar: Salad
-Edits & Updates: MidniteW & IMASUKA

-This folder is not intended to be distributed outside of the N1 Grand Prix (N1GP) Community.
-If found outside the N1GP Discord or not tied to N1GP Events, please DM @Salad on Discord.
+### Credits and Source
+Save file credits are listed in `Credits and Source.txt`

+This folder is maintained by the N1 Grand Prix (N1GP) Community and we encourage you to share our resources by linking people directly to this repository.
+Please do not reupload or mirror these resources, as it's ideal for everyone to have direct access to the complete and most up to date revisions that are hosted here.
+If found reuploaded elsewhere, please inform the reuploader of the preferred method of sharing, or open an issue here to inform the N1GP backroom.